ibm-cloud-docs/security-compliance/faqs.md

 {: #faq-disable-key}
 {: faq}

-{{site.data.keyword.compliance_short}} is configured to detect key disable events through standard IBM crypto eraser capabilities.
+The {{site.data.keyword.compliance_short}} is configured to detect key disable events through standard IBM crypto eraser capabilities.
 To see how quickly the service responds when a key is disabled, try disabling a key and then navigate to the **Findings** page of the UI.
 Within a few seconds, you will see an error message informing you that the root key that was selected for encryption is currently disabled.

 If you suspect that your data or key becomes compromised, you can [disable the keys](/docs/key-protect?topic=key-protect-disable-keys) in {{site.data.keyword.keymanagementserviceshort}} until you're sure it's safe.
 Then you can reenable it.
 Shredding data like this is called crypto shredding.